CodeToCommunicate/CoCoLessons/README.md

 ## Requirements | Requisitos

 - Personal computer with internet connection and browser.
-- Have a Python distribution installed (see instructions below).
 - It isn't necessary to have a camera and microphone, although it would be beneficial to exchange ideas.
 - It is not necessary to have programming knowledge.